Google App Campaigns: 8 New Tools & Tricks You Need to Succeed

 The Leading Success Factor: World-Class Creative at Scale

-Google App Campaigns was good before: easy to use, expansive reach, and the power of AI to manage and optimize campaigns.
+Google App Campaigns were good before: easy to use, expansive reach, and the power of AI to manage and optimize campaigns.
 Its AI’s ability to assemble and reassemble pieces of creative for different placements and platforms has made the user acquisition manager’s job easy.

 With new features like value bidding, similar audiences, and AI-driven audience selection and ad placement, we expect advertisers will see even better results with Google App Campaigns—as long as they focus on developing top-quality creative.